gsmfnc/StaRS2D_course/lesson_02_proportional_control/lesson_2_proportional_control.md

 ![a1_draw_mod.png](imgs/a1_draw_mod.png)

-Basically, we will push Starship towards an angle that is greater than $29$ degrees when $\theta$ is smaller than $29$ degrees.
+Basically, we will push Starship to an angle that is greater than $29$ degrees when $\theta$ is smaller than $29$ degrees.
 Then, if $\theta$ gets larger than $31$ degrees, then we will give a thrust angle command to bring it back to a value smaller than $31$ degrees.